sirwart/auto-labeler/README.md

 # auto-labeler

-`auto-labeler` is a tool for automatically labeling and archiving emails based on how you've labeled emails in the past.
+`auto-labeler` is a tool to automatically organize your email using AI that runs on your computer.
+It does this by labeling emails based on how you've labeled emails in the past, and optionally archiving them after a configurable delay.
 This is useful for emails which are not strictly spam but also don't require you to look at them.
 For example:

 - tagging and auto-archiving terms of service updates with "terms"
 - tagging recruiting emails with "recruiting" and archiving them after a day